 Fig. 5 Time-dependent response bars for the effect of SA and JA on the release of cytochrome c.
-Intact mitochondria (about 1 mg protein) was incubated with 1 mM of SA and JA in presence of 0.1 mM of Ca^{2+} , in presence or absence of cyclosporine A, and cytochrome c was estimated at different time intervals as described in the text.
-The data represents the mean \pm S.D. (n=3).
-(Significantly different from control at p<0.01)
+Intact mitochondria (about 1 mg protein) was incubated with 1mM of SA and JA in presence of 0.1 mM of Ca^{2+} , in presence or absence of cyclosporine A, and cytochrome c was estimated at different time intervals as described in the text.
+The data represents the mean \pm S.D. (n = 3).
+(Significantly different from control at p < 0.01).
+Fig. 4

 Fig. 6 Dose-dependent response curves for the effect of SA and JA on cytochrome c release.
 Cytochrome c release was estimated by incubating isolated mitochondria (1 mg protein) in presence of SA (a), in the presence of SA and 50 μM cyclosporine A (b), in presence of varying concentrations of JA (c), and in presence of JA and cyclosporine A (d).
-The traces are the representative of three individual experiments induced mitochondrial swelling depends on the opening of the MPT.
-However, JA did not induce mitochondrial swelling (Fig. 4).
+The traces are the representative of three individual experiments.
+Fig. 5